vegas-viz/Vegas/CONTRIB.md

 # Dev and debugging tips

-* Generate the vega code.
-Most of the vega-lite json encoding/decoding is auto-magically generated from macros (fromSchemaResource...).
-If you're looking to expose a new option in the DSL, or wanting to debug something it can be helpful to manually inspect the produced code.
-The following sbt command writes the generated code out to ```[project-root]/core/target/scala-2.11/src_managed/it/Vega.scala```.
+* Generate the vegas model and json codecs.
+Vegas generates most of the vega-lite model and json codecs from the vega-lite-schema.json file.
+To re-generate it run the following.
+This generates the code (in the vegaLiteSpec project) and copies the Spec.scala file into the Vegas src dir.

     ```bash
-    sbt writeVegaSchema
+    sbt mkVegaModel
     ```

 * Updating vega-lite dependency version.
 If you want to pull in a new version